nishad404/Assembly/README.md

                                       This is the assembly language and register

+  N.B[Before run the code you should remind the input value,not greater than 9]

 To known about assembly language first you need to know Register.How many type and their function.
 REGISTER:::::::Registers are essentially places that the processor can store memory.
 You can think of them as buckets which the processor can store information in